Local violence damages lives and tears apart families, at great expense to our community.

 We want to end the suffering that so many local people experience and reduce the amount we spend on the aftermath of violence.

-At CVIC, the cost to intervene after violence has occurred is $800 a person, where prevention costs just $59 a person.
-It’s time to flip the pyramid and invest more in prevention to end violence once and for all.
+At CVIC, the cost to intervene after violence is significantly higher than preventing violence before it occurs.
+It's time to flip the pyramid and invest more in prevention to end violence once and for all.

 Imagine our community’s future if bullying, rape and gun violence were no more.

 Healthy relationship education: CVIC staff and trained teachers across Grand Forks County provide evidence-based prevention education in classrooms from Pre-K to Grade 12, teaching students about bullying, dating violence, sexual assault and healthy relationships.